-Woods' Weekly is written by Superintendent Brian T. Woods and is sent to Northside ISD staff every Monday to keep them updated on local and state education issues.
+Catching Up with Craft is written by Superintendent Dr. John Craft and is sent to Northside ISD staff every Monday to keep them updated on state and education issues.

 The Superintendent's Cabinet serves as the executive leadership and management group that reports directly to the Superintendent of Schools.

 Established in 1949 by the consolidation of 12 rural school districts, Northside today is 355 square miles of urban landscape, suburban communities, and rural Texas hill country.
 As South Texas’ largest school system, Northside is the “Destination District” for thousands of families wanting a high quality school system.

 In 1949, 12 rural school districts joined to form Northside Consolidated School District.
 Though spread out across Northwest Bexar county, the community came together to build a high school because they recognized the importance of education for all children.